Atmospheric Physics Department, IGF FUW

 Modern cloud research would be impossible without numerical methods and the tools they provide.
-The numerical approach is used to solve equations describing the physical processes occurring in the scales ranging from millimetres (activation, growth by condensation and by collision-coalescence) to hundreds of kilometres (global circulation, wave and disturbance propagation).
+The numerical approach is used to solve equations describing the physical processes occurring in the scales ranging from millimeters (activation, growth by condensation, and by collision-coalescence) to hundreds of kilometers (global circulation, wave, and disturbance propagation).
 Our Institute has been using and developing numerical tools for many years now.
-In collaboration with the National Center for Atmospheric Research in Boulder, USA, and the European Centre for Medium-Range Weather Forecasts (ECMWF) in the United Kingdom, we use and refine, among others, the EULAG model (Eulerian/semi-Lagrangian fluid solver), known to many scientists, as well as the Langrangian Cloud Model.
+In collaboration with the National Center for Atmospheric Research in Boulder, USA, (NCAR) and the European Centre for Medium-Range Weather Forecasts (ECMWF) in the United Kingdom, we use and refine, among others, the EULAG model (Eulerian/semi-Lagrangian fluid solver), known to many scientists, as well as the Lagrangian Cloud Model.
 The latter combines the cloud-scale flow calculated through large eddy simulation (LES) with a Lagrangian description of cloud particles.

-We are the only teaching unit in Poland educating the second cycle degree students in accordance with the World Meteorological Organization guidelines.
-Graduates of our programs are specialists skilled in numerical modelling of atmospheric processes (with applications in numerical weather forecasting and climate change projections), able to reliably interpret and process measurement data acquired through remote sensing and in-situ methods, as well as acquainted with databases and specialized software for meteorological data analysis and processing
+We are the only teaching unit in Poland educating second-cycle degree students in accordance with the World Meteorological Organization guidelines.
+Graduates of our programs are specialists skilled in numerical modeling of atmospheric processes (with applications in numerical weather forecasting and climate change projections), able to reliably interpret and process measurement data acquired through remote sensing and in-situ methods, as well as acquainted with databases and specialized software for meteorological data analysis and processing.

 The Atmospheric Physics Department consists of the following research groups: